ZacharyDK/ALSUtilityCombine/README.md

 14. *ALS_Combined_AnimBP* has an upperbody slot, for montages that you only want to play on the upperbody.

-15. I was messing around with the *UINavigationPlugin* (Link: https://www.unrealengine.com/marketplace/en-US/product/uinavigation) There shouldn't be any dependencies YET, BUT I will add working menus in the future.
-Install this in the Plugins folder if I accidently left a dependency.
+15. I was messing around with the *UINavigationPlugin* (Link: https://www.unrealengine.com/marketplace/en-US/product/uinavigation) Dependencies added.

 # TODO: